jiribrejcha/wifi-vendor-lookup/README.md

 ## The mandatory boring bit

 This tool is provided as is.
 If you spot anything that needs to be fixed, let us know, or even better submit a Pull Request including the fix.
+Blame Jiri for anything that needs to be fixed, not Cisco 😉